nikpau/pytsa/README.md

 # Python Trajectory Search Agent (PyTSA) for raw AIS records

+### Accompanying implementation of our _Ocean Engineering_ publication: [An open-source framework for data-driven trajectory extraction from AIS data — The α-method](https://doi.org/10.1016/j.oceaneng.2024.119092)

 This module provides a set of functionalities around Automatic Identification System (AIS) messages, such as

 - Decoding raw AIS messages